616.23 Traffic Control for Field Operations

 Unprotected excavations or repairs located within the roadway shall be backfilled or plated while workers are not present.
 For steel plate and back filled work, review EPG 616.6.46 Steel Plate Ahead Signs and Typical Applications 616.8.47a and 616.8.47b.

 When needed, for example using premix bituminous material for patching, FRESH OIL, LOOSE GRAVEL or FRESH OIL/LOOSE GRAVEL signs, as applicable, shall be incorporated into the advance warning signs at the prescribed spacing.
 Signs shall be placed at the start of the project.
 Signs should also be installed within 150 ft. after the intersection of a state route.
 Upon the discretion of the supervisor, additional signs may be installed within 150 ft. after other intersections.
-Where the FRESH OIL/LOOSE GRAVEL affected area is discontinuous, additional signs should be considered.
+Where the affected area is discontinuous, additional signs should be considered.
 Signs remain in place until the surface is cured and loose aggregate has been thoroughly swept.